The RFK Jr. Problem

 his argument?

-So I can understand
+So I can understand,

+I want to completely misinterpret the clinical data on Rototech.
 I want to make this argument about vaccines, and I'm going to cross my fingers and hope that 95% of my readers don't notice.

 But then he gives you the link to the very thing that

 shows you that he's absolutely wrong.
+Who does this?
+He's not even a good liar.

 What was that word that they used a few years ago?
+Truthiness.
+Yeah.

 Right?

+There must be an equivalent word of scienciness.
 My book has scienciness because it has footnotes that are science-y.

 Done.

 By the way, this isn't even the half of it.
+If you spend any time at all immersed in the words and thoughts of R.F.K.

-If you spend any time at all immersed in the words and thoughts of RFK Jr., it's pretty clear that the person who he hates above all others is Anthony Fauci.
+Jr., it's pretty clear that the person who he hates above all others is Anthony Fauci.
+Kennedy really, really doesn't like Anthony Fauci.

 He wrote a 492-page book about how much he hates Anthony Fauci.
+But do you know who's a close number two?
+Paul Offutt, the inventor of Rototech.

 In the real Anthony Fauci, Kennedy spends pages on Offutt.

-He writes, Offutt, quote, represents himself as an authoritative source of reliable information, but he is actually a font of wild industry ballyhoo, prevarication, and outright fraud, end quote.
+He writes, Offutt, quote, represents himself as an authoritative source of reliable information, but he is actually a font of wild industry ballyhoo. prevarication and outright fraud, end quote.

 Tune into any of the countless podcast interviews Kennedy has given, and you'll find the same thing.
+After he's gone after Fauci, he goes after Offutt.

-To the point where after Kennedy goes on Joe Rogan Rogan and went on one of his usual Paul Offitt rants, Offutt got death threats and hate mail.
+To the point where after Kennedy goes on Joe Rogan and went on one of his usual Paul Offitt rants, Offutt got death threats and hate mail.

 I mean, I don't know if you listen to the whole Rogan thing, but he attacks me all the time because I committed the unpardonable sin of being the co-inventor of the rotavirus vaccine, which, by the way, saves about 165,000 lives a year in the world.